aliaagamall/DAMA-Framework-Study/Data Quality.md

 ## Data Quality Example

-This file provides a practical example of data quality management using DAMA principles.

 ### Scenario
 You’re a data quality manager at "Smart Electronics," an online retailer.
 Customer data (names, phones, addresses, sales) is poor:
 - Duplicated customers (e.g., "Mohamed" and "Mohammed" as separate entries).